Mike Bocchetti: Television

 He formed a production company with comedian Ken Burmeister, Blasted Films, which made Tubby Man: Hero of the Bullied, a semi-autobiographical comedy web series with an anti-bullying message, for Blip TV in 2013.

+In May 2024, Bocchetti starred as the fictional President of the United States, Jimble, in a season 2 episode of Adult Swim's comedy cartoon Smiling Friends.